mumbleskates/bilrost/README.md

   methods for encoding and decoding that do not provide anything the above methods do not, but are callable from a trait object.

+Trait `BorrowedMessage<'a>`: decoding by borrowing data from a `&'a [u8]` slice
+* `decode_borrowed`, `decode_borrowed_length_delimited`: decodes the message
+  type from a byte slice.
+The length delimited version of the call accepts a `&mut &'a [u8]` and after returning will have consumed the bytes that encoded the message from the front of the slice, leaving only the left-over data (if any); the versions that are not length-delineated consume the entire slice by value.
+* `replace_borrowed_from`, `replace_borrowed_from_length_delimited`: exactly
+  what you would expect based on `replace_from` and `decode_borrowed` -- this replaces the value in-place as a mutating method, and is dyn-compatible.

 #### Decoding in distinguished mode

-`DistinguishedMessage` has corresponding methods for decoding and replacing in three related modes:
+The `DistinguishedOwnedMessage` and `DistinguishedBorrowedMessage` traits have corresponding methods for decoding and replacing in three related modes:

 * "distinguished" mode: Decoding succeeds whenever the encoding is valid even if it is not canonical, and extra information is returned indicating whether any